❝ Prediction is difficult, especially when dealing with the future ❞

 The (estimation algorithm implemented on the) machine learns not by instruction but by example.

-For each row of the training data, the learning algorithm relates the values of the features to the value of the corresponding target.
-The value of the target variable for any row of data is the correct answer, the corresponding value of variable \(y\).
-This target variable provides the “supervision” that guides pattern discovery for the data related to it.
-Machine learning algorithms choose weights for the features so that, averaged across all the examples, the values of \(y\) computed from the model are as close to the actual values of \(y\) as possible.
+The machine learning software provides the instructions for the machine to learn by analyzing examples.
+For each row of the training data, the learning algorithm relates the values of the features to the corresponding value of the target variable.
+The target value for a row of data is the correct answer, the known value of y.
+This known value provides the “supervision” that guides the learning process.
+The algorithm then chooses weights for the features so that, averaged across all the training examples, the values of y computed from the model are as close as possible to the actual values of y.

-Fitted value: Estimated value of \(y\) computed from the prediction equation, the model.
+Fitted value: Estimated value of y computed from the prediction equation, the model.

 For each example, comparing this fitted value to the corresponding actual value becomes the basis for the machine learning the relationships.

 The fitted value from the training data is not a prediction.
-The learning algorithm must know the correct answer for each of many examples.
+The learning algorithm must already know the correct answer for each of many examples.
 On the contrary, prediction applies to unknown values.

 1.6 Test